7hekaka/newcytosim/doc/compile/index.md

 # Getting Ready

-### Mac-OSX
+### MacOS

-On Mac OSX, install [Xcode](https://developer.apple.com/technologies/tools/), which is available on the Mac App Store.
+On MacOS, install [Xcode](https://developer.apple.com/technologies/tools/), which is available on the Mac App Store.
 After installing Xcode, install the Xcode 'Command-Line Tools', which is an optional package providing 'make'.
-All necessary libraries are already included in MacOSX.
+All necessary libraries are already included in MacOS.

 We provide the Xcode project file for cytosim, which is a convenient way to access the code.